Joanne B. Freeman: Career

-Recent Work
+Recent work

 Freeman worked for two years as a historical consultant for the National Park Service in the reconstruction of the Hamilton Grange National Memorial.

 In 2017, she edited and published The Essential Hamilton: Letters & Other Writings, with the Library of America.
 Her latest book, The Field of Blood: Violence in Congress and the Road to Civil War, documents and analyzes episodes of physical violence between antagonistic members of U.S. Congress in the decades before the Civil War; it was published September 11, 2018, by Farrar, Straus & Giroux.

-Starting February 3, 2017, Freeman joined the crew of the popular weekly American History radio show BackStory as a co-host; the show based out of University of Virginia was also a popular podcast.
+Starting February 3, 2017, Freeman joined the crew of the popular weekly American History radio show BackStory as a co-host; the show, which was based out of the University of Virginia, was also a popular podcast.
 The premise of the one hour program was to examine contemporary happenings through the lens of the past.
 BackStory wrapped production in July 2020.

+In April 2020, in response to the COVID-19 pandemic and subsequent pivot from in-person to online learning, Freeman began a collaboration with the National Council for History Education (NCHE) hosting a weekly live webcast, "History Matters and So Does Coffee" (HMASDC).
+The webcast proved so popular that it continued to run via NCHE sponsorship from April 2020 until December 2025.
+In January 2026, HMASDC moved to Freeman's YouTube channel to reach a broader audience.

 Freeman co-hosted the podcast Now & Then with fellow historian Heather Cox Richardson, from 2021 through the end of the show's production in October 2023.
 Episodes can still be heard on Spotify.